jasonpereira96/java-interpreter/README.md

 ![Cyclic dependency resolution](src/img/c2.png)

 A similar approach is followed for interfaces as well.

+# Assignment Questions
+**Can a class/interface inherit from itself?**
+No. The cycle detection algorithm will detect a cycle in the inheritance chain and print out an error message.

+**Can an interface inherit from an abstract class with all pure methods?**
+No. An interface can only inherit from an interface.
+Interfaces and classes are 2 separate constructs.
+Classes can inherit from (concrete or abstract) classes and interfaces can inherit from interfaces.

+**Can an interface implement another interface?**
+No. Only a class can implement an interface.
+One interface implementing another interface does not make sense because all methods in an interface are abstract anyway.

+**Can a class implement two or more different interfaces that declare methods with exactly the same signatures?**
+Yes.
+Since the interfaces are unrelated, one method in the class will count for 2 separate implementation requirements.

+**Can an abstract class inherit from another abstract class and implement interfaces where all interfaces and the abstract class have methods with the same signatures?**
+Yes.
+If an abstract class is implementing an interface, the method body for the implemented methods is not required.

+**Can an abstract class implement interfaces?**
+Yes.
+If an abstract class is implementing an interface, the method body for the implemented methods is not required.

+**Can a class implement two or more interfaces that have methods whose signatures differ only in return types?**
+Yes.
+Different return types means they are different methods.

+**Can an abstract class inherit from a concrete class?**
+Yes.
+There is no restriction that prevents an abstract class from extending a concrete class.

+**Can an abstract class/interface be instantiated as anonymous concrete classes?**
+Anonymous classes are not supported in my language.

 # Limitations of the Implementation
 - **A command cannot be used in a macro.**